 - Construction projects

 If you are interested in bringing a group to volunteer, please review the projects available listed above and contact our Volunteer Coordinator, Ivy Cooper (email@example.com), to begin planning your project 2-6 months prior to your event.
 We try to accept as many groups as possible depending on project and budget availability.
 Due to safety constraints and tool availability, we limit the size of the group to no more than 20 people.

 Gardening at Turpentine Creek:

-We have a handful of flower bed around the grounds and a beautiful enrichment garden at Turpentine Creek.
-We want the guests to have an all around great experience while visiting and the enrichment garden is full of aromatic and calming herbs that we give to the cats.
-Turpentine Creek needs help keeping the flower beds looking tidy and weed free.
+Gardening at Turpentine Creek would ideally be for people looking to volunteer on a weekly or bimonthly basis.
+We have a handful of flower beds around the grounds and a beautiful Enrichment Garden.
+We want guests to have an all around great experience while visiting, and keeping the beautiful landscaping in check is an important part of that.
+The Enrichment Garden is full of aromatic and calming herbs that we give to the cats, so it is important that it is also regularly maintained.

 This leveling of volunteering requires a high level of commitment; please take this into consideration when inquiring about the docent program.

 - Be at least 18 years of age and have a high school diploma